-Piston rings must be checked in their prospective bores before installing.
-Top rings were gapped at .016" and the second rings at .013".
+Piston rings should be checked in their prospective bores before installing.
+Top rings are gapped at .016" and the second rings at .013".
 A piston ring installer is essential.

 After all eight pistons and rods were in, the rod bolts were torqued to 45 ft/lbs.
-For the oil pump, I went with a TRW high pressure unit, #50049.
 When the bottom end was complete, the outside of the block was thoroughly cleaned and painted the correct Pontiac "Robins Egg Blue".

 GTO Cylinder Heads and Valvetrain